jordanwoodroffe/Connexion-app/README.md

 - Node.js and Express: Chosen for its simplicity and performance in building RESTful APIs.
 - DynamoDB: Used for its scalability and flexibility in managing user data.
-- AWS SDK: Utilized for interacting with DynamoDB and other AWS services.
+- AWS SDK V3: Utilized for interacting with DynamoDB and other AWS services.

 ## DynamoDB Schema